erenaykara/snippets/vim.md

 * :set ic - ignore case while searching
 * :set noic - no ingore icase
 * /phrase/c - ignore case one time while searching
+*  * - position cursor under a word and press *.
+It will search for that word.

 ### substitute
 * :s/thee/the - replace single occurence